 Welcome!

-We look forward to welcoming you to the 10th annual OSHA Summer Summit being held at the University of Massachusetts Amherst Campus Center on Wednesday, June 28, 2023.
-At this all-day Safety Conference we will welcome over 600 industry, safety and health professionals from the New England Area.
-Regional and national known speakers will focus on current OSHA initiatives, emphasis programs, and "hot topics" for both general and construction industries.
+We look forward to welcoming you to the 13th annual OSHA Summer Summit being held at the University of Massachusetts Amherst Campus Center on Wednesday, June 17, 2026 from 7:30am to 3:30pm.
+At this all-day Safety Conference, we will welcome over 300 industry, safety, and health professionals from the New England Area.
+Regionally and nationally known speakers will focus on current OSHA initiatives, emphasis programs, and discuss "hot topics" for both general and construction industries.
 We look forward to having you join us!

 Registration